ash-project/ash/documentation/topics/actions/update-actions.md

 > ```elixir
 > update :increment_score do
 >   change fn changeset, _ ->
->     Ash.Changeset.set_attribute(changeset, :score, changeset.data.score)
+>     Ash.Changeset.set_attribute(changeset, :score, changeset.data.score + 1)
 >   end
 > end
 > ```
 >
 > The action shown above is not safe to run concurrently.
 If two separate processes fetch the record with score `1`, and then call `increment_score`, they will both set the score to `2`, when what you almost certainly intended to do was end up with a score of `3`
 >
-> By contrast, the following action *can* be done atomically
+> By contrast, the following action _can_ be done atomically
 >
 > ```elixir
 > update :increment_score do